Rice-Comp413-2016/Rice-HDFS/README.md

 # Testing
 ```
+Namenode:
 Run the namenode executable from build/rice-namenode.
 Then run something like "hdfs dfs -fs hdfs://localhost:port/ -mkdir foo"
 where port is the port used by the namenode (it will print the port used)

+Datanode:
+Run the datanode executable from build/rice-datanode.
+Then run something like "hdfs dfsadmin -shutdownDatanode hdfs://localhost:port/"
+where port is the port used by the datanode (it will print the port used)
 ```